Akashdtech/Fake-News-Detection-NLP-ML/README.md

     The content of the test.txt file is printed.
     The model’s prediction for the new news article is printed, indicating whether it is classified as FAKE or REAL.

-Example Output:

-0.98  # Example accuracy
-"Some new news article content..."  # Printed content from test.txt [0]  # FAKE (or 1 for REAL)

-This script provides a simple yet effective pipeline for fake news detection using text data and the LinearSVC classifier.
+This code provides a simple yet effective pipeline for fake news detection using text data and the LinearSVC classifier.